Chattahooligans/hooligan-hymnal-app/docs/new-assets.md

 ## Notes on file resolution, and a plea for help

 With the advent of high pixel density phone displays, determining the target image height and width is tricky.
 You want to go big enough to look great on any phone screen, but not so large as to overly-inflate your app download size.
-And, of course, Apple and Google Play have their own ever-changing standards on icon sizes and formats.
+And, of course, Apple and Google have their own ever-changing requirements for icon sizes and formats.
 Our core team is all developer/no designer, so- in general, we've found icons should be 1024x1024px, and logos and graphics should target at least/about 600px wide.

 Open source is about sharing, and if you can find or help write a guide, we would very much welcome and be grateful for your contribution.

 # Colors

 Your SG's app should reflect your SG's brand, and the first step to that is color choice.
-Though not related to assets, this document is targetted at design-minded individuals, so this section briefly describes configuration of the Palette and using DefaultColors and Skin.
+Though not related to assets, this document is targeted at design-minded individuals, so this section briefly describes configuration of the Palette and using DefaultColors and Skin.

 Note: The Hooligan Hymnal core team welcomes contributions and feedback on improving how colors are used in the app.